Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- He also has 196 rushing yards on 38 carries (plus five rushing touchdowns), averaging 13.1 yards per game on the ground.
+- He's also contributed in the ground game, with 196 rushing yards (13.1 ypg) on 38 carries with five rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Saints.